Initializing, please wait a moment

 A phone in one hand, or a borrowed computer

-Drag steering is touch-first, so one page covers a phone as well as a desktop with keys.
-There are no accounts, no uploads, and no leaderboards - your best distance and peak power are saved in this browser and shown before you even start.
-That makes it a comfortable pick for a shared machine, and the fullscreen button puts the whole run on your screen when you want it big.
+A phone in one hand, or a borrowed computer, works for Sky Gates Flight: drag steering is touch-first, so one page covers a phone as well as a desktop with keys.
+There are no accounts, no uploads, and no leaderboards - your best distance and peak power are saved in this browser.

 Chasing your own best distance